What Are the Best Travel Credit Cards for 2023?

 Capital One Venture Rewards

-- Current public welcome offer: 75,000 miles when you spend $4,000 in purchases in the first 3 months
+• Current public welcome offer: 75,000 miles when you spend $4,000 in purchases in the first 3 months + a $250 to use on Capital One Travel in your first cardholder year

 With the Capital One Venture card, you’ll earn 2 miles per dollar spent on every purchase you make with the card.
+Additionally, when you book hotels, vacation rentals, and rental cars using Capital One Travel, you’ll earn 5x miles.
 Then, these miles can be redeemed to stay at any hotel or fly any airline with no blackout dates.
 Because of this, it may be a good option for those who don’t want to worry about retaining loyalties or paying for luxury cards.

 Capital One Venture X

-- Top travel perk: Lounge access (via Priority Pass)
+• Top travel perk: Lounge access (via Priority Pass and Capital One Lounges)

 First, as the name implies, the card is essentially a premium version of the Venture card.
 In fact, while the card carries a $395 annual fee, when you take the $300 in annual statement credits for bookings through Capital One Travel into account, the effective annual fee immediately resembles its little sibling’s $95 fee.
 Plus, each anniversary year, cardholders can earn 10,000 bonus miles when they renew their card.

 As for other perks, the Capital One Venture X not only includes a Priority Pass Select but also allows cardholders to access Capital One Lounges.
-The first of these lounges is now open at Dallas-Fort Worth (DFW), but additional locations are planned for Denver (DEN) and Washington D.C.
-(IAD).
+The first of these lounges are now open at Dallas-Fort Worth (DFW), Denver (DEN), Washington D.C.
+(IAD), and — as of February 2025 — Harry Reid International Airpot (LAS).
+More locations are also on the way as Capital One looks to expand its footprint.

 In terms of rewards, like the regular Venture card, Venture X earns a base of 2x miles on every purchase.
 However, cardholders can also earn 5x miles on flights booked via Capital One Travel as well as 10x miles on hotels and rental car bookings made using Capital One Travel.